Battery Backed SRAM FAQ

 You’ll need the following to properly replace your cartridge's battery.

 2) Test your new battery with a multimeter to ensure it’s good.
 Ideally, it’ll read somewhere between 3.29v and 3.34v.
+This is normal for a 3V coin cell.

 4) Remove excess solder.
 If solder is stuck in a via, add fresh solder and suck it out.